Quick Search of DRB:

 You mean this device plays music, too?

-This article will cover a few bizarre musical instruments, an oddities used by musicians to convey that special feeling or a melody.
+This article will cover a few bizarre musical instruments, truly an oddities used by musicians to convey that special feeling or a melody.
 Some of the uniquely crafted items may cost a fortune, others are very simple and can be easily assembled from parts found in your kitchen.
 All of them have loads of character, and that special sound that no other instrument can make.

 "The madness" started in 1619 with the "Temple of Music" acoustic experiments: